cedaro/satispress/README.md

 # SatisPress

-Generate a Composer repository from a list of installed WordPress plugins.
+Generate a Composer repository from a list of installed WordPress plugins and themes.

 ## Why a WordPress Installation?

-Many plugins don't have public repositories, so managing them with Composer can be a hassle.
-Instead, SatisPress allows plugins to be managed in a standard WordPress installation, leveraging the built-in update process to handle the myriad licensing schemes that would be impossible to account for outside of WordPress.
+Many plugins and themes don't have public repositories, so managing them with Composer can be a hassle.
+Instead, SatisPress allows you to manage them in a standard WordPress installation, leveraging the built-in update process to handle the myriad licensing schemes that would be impossible to account for outside of WordPress.

-The whitelisted plugins are exposed via an automatically generated `packages.json` for inclusion as a Composer repository in a project's `composer.json` or even your own `satis.json`.
+The whitelisted packages are exposed via an automatically generated `packages.json` for inclusion as a Composer repository in a project's `composer.json` or even your own `satis.json`.

 ## Whitelisting Plugins

 Plugins must be whitelisted to be exposed as Composer packages.

 Create a custom WordPress plugin and hook into the `satispress_plugins` filter.
 The plugin basename should be added to the array returned by the filter.
-The basename is the main plugin file's relative path from the plugins directory.
+The basename is the main plugin file's relative path from the root plugin directory.

 ```php
 <?php